OntimizeWeb/docs/_docs/15-service.md

 **OntimizeWeb** defines a successful and unsuccessful request callbacks for each CRUD method, this methods are called when the service receives the response from the API.
 You can override this methods in order to modify its behaviour.
 This methods are: `parseSuccessfulMETHODResponse` and `parseUnsuccessfulMETHODResponse` where `METHOD` is `query`, `advancedQuery`, `update`, `insert` or `delete`.

 Both services `OntimizeService` and `OntimizeEEService` also have a generic succesful and unsuccessful request callback which are `parseSuccessfulResponse` and `parseUnsuccessfulResponse`.
-This callbacks are called from the previous explained CRUD method callbacks so user can chose whether to override a particular or the generic method.
+This callbacks are called from the previous explained CRUD method callbacks so user can choose whether to override a particular or the generic method.